thomas-fossati/I-D-1/README.md

 * <b>Data Hub</b> <br>
   <i>draft-hartke-t2trg-data-hub</i> <br>
-  A Thing-to-Thing Data Hub is a RESTful, hypermedia-driven Web application that can be used in Thing-to-Thing communication to publish information such as thing descriptions, configurations, resource descriptions or sleep schedules at a central location. <br>
+  A Thing-to-Thing Data Hub is a RESTful, hypermedia-driven Web application that can be used in Thing-to-Thing communication to share information such as thing descriptions, configurations, resource descriptions or sleep schedules at a central location. <br>
   [text](https://tools.ietf.org/id/draft-hartke-t2trg-data-hub.txt) |